René (song)

-"René" is a single by Puerto Rican rapper Residente released on February 27, 2020, through Sony Music Latin, which will be included in his upcoming second studio album.
+"René" is a single by Puerto Rican rapper Residente.
+It was released on February 27, 2020, through Sony Music Latin, as the lead single from his second studio album Las Letras Ya No Importan (2024).
 It features vocals by Residente's mother Puerto Rican actress Flor Joglar de García and Panamanian singer Rubén Blades.
 A music video for the song was released the same day.
 The song lyrics are about Residente's personal life and history.

 A version called "René (Edición Cuarentena)" (Quarantine Edition) was released on May 8, and its music video was published previously on April 14.

 "René" peaked at number 2 in the Argentina Hot 100 chart and at number 23 in Spain and number 34 in Billboard's Hot Latin Songs.

 Background

 Residente started writing "René" in a hotel in Mexico two years before its publication (c.
 2018) while he was about to give a concert.
 He stated "I was at the hotel on the 25th floor, and I wanted to jump off the balcony", then he called his mother, who was able to calm him down; the next day he started writing "René".
 Nevertheless, he stated that he was not yet prepared to release the song.

 A music video was released along with the single on February 27, 2020, in which he is the director himself.
 He said it was difficult to be concentrated for rapping, so after drinking some beers he could forget the production crew, "That's the take that is there", he stated.

 Another music video was released on April 14 called "René (Edición Cuarentena)".
 The single was released on May 8.